exaexa/codecrypt/README.md

 	ccr -K  #watch the generated keys
 	ccr -k

-	ccr -p -a -o my_pubkeys.asc    # and send it to friends
+	ccr -p -a -o my_pubkeys.asc    # and send pubkeys to friends

 	#see what people sent us
 	ccr -ina < friends_pubkeys.asc